International Tax & Offshore Tax Compliance Attorneys

 Work With The Best International Tax Attorneys

-International tax rules are among the most complex in the U.S. tax code, and the penalties for non-compliance are severe.
-FBAR penalties alone can reach 50% of your account balance per year for willful violations.
-Form 5471 penalties start at $10,000 per form, per year and multiply quickly.
+International tax rules are some of the hardest to understand in the U.S. tax code.
+The penalties for not following them are serious.
+FBAR penalties can reach 50% of your account balance per year if you break the rules on purpose.
+Form 5471 penalties start at $10,000 per form, per year and grow from there.

-Many taxpayers face penalties exceeding the value of their foreign accounts simply because they didn’t know the reporting requirements existed.
-If you have foreign income, offshore accounts, or international business interests, you need real international tax lawyers who specialize in cross-border taxation.
+Many taxpayers pay penalties that exceed the value of their foreign accounts because they didn’t know the reporting requirements existed.
+If you have foreign income, offshore accounts, or international business interests, you need international tax lawyers who focus on cross-border taxation.

 Our Role as Your International Tax Lawyer